You want smart political talk without the meltdowns?

 And he's here joining us today.

-He's taking a taking a uh dive back into work.
+He's taking a dive back into work.

 I know you're on Christmas break.

-I appreciate you joining us today, Steve.
+I appreciate you joining us today, Steve, both of you guys.

-So let's let's dive right in.
+So let's dive right in.

-Um, thoughts on what's happening in Europe right now?
+Kim, thoughts on what's happening in Europe right now?

-Well, what's happening in Europe right now is basically being an extension of what's been happening since about 2001-2002.
+Well, what's happening in Europe right now is basically being an extension of what's been happening since about 2001, 2002.

-Uh the the longer we go down this path.
+The longer we go down this path, it will not stop.

-What's your sense inside the community right now across the counter-terrorism community?
+What's your sense inside the community right now across the counterterrorism community?

-Do the operational and is is there a sense of frustration that the operational and tactical guys feel with what's going on?
+Is there a sense of frustration that the operational and tactical guys feel with what's going on?

-I mean, what what does the incoming administration need to do to give the operators the space they need to be successful?
+I mean, what does the incoming administration need to do to give the operators the space they need to be successful?

-Uh and I just retired six months ago.
+And I just retired six months ago.

 And that basically is a result of being hampered by the current administration.